ssansskarr/buildathon-genai/README.md

 Railway will automatically detect the Next.js application and deploy it using the configuration in `railway.json` and `Procfile`.

 **Note**: Since we use `output: standalone` in Next.js config, the application runs with `node .next/standalone/server.js`.

+## Project Philosophy
+This platform was built with the understanding that the gap between AI technical capabilities and business decision-making is one of the biggest challenges organizations face today.
+We focused on creating a bridge that doesn't compromise on either technical accuracy or business clarity.
+The time-constrained development environment of the Buildathon Challenge pushed us to prioritize what truly matters: delivering a deployable, evolving solution that serves both technical and business audiences effectively.

 ## License